danielbodnar/awesome-stars/BY-LANG.md

 - [grain-lang/grain](https://github.com/grain-lang/grain) - The Grain compiler toolchain and CLI.
 Home of the modern web staple. 🌾
 - [onivim/oni2](https://github.com/onivim/oni2) - Native, lightweight modal code editor

+## Red

+- [red/red](https://github.com/red/red) - Red is a next-generation programming language strongly inspired by Rebol, but with a broader field of usage thanks to its native-code compiler, from system programming to high-level scripting and cros

 ## Rich Text Format

 - [ckeditor/ckeditor5](https://github.com/ckeditor/ckeditor5) - Powerful rich text editor framework with a modular architecture, modern integrations, and features like collaborative editing.